Merkoba/Meltdown/README.md

 The scroll delay can be configured through arguments.

-When the auto-scroll mode is active, the button has a different color.
+When the autoscroll mode is active, the button has a different color.

-When the scroll ends the auto-scroll mode gets disabled.
+When the scroll ends the autoscroll mode gets disabled.

 The mode also gets disabled when manually scrolled.